-Healthcare in Romania is universally free for those working in the country, but it may not be up to the standards that expats have come to expect in their home countries.
+Healthcare in Romania is universally free for those working there, but it may not be up to the standards that expats have come to expect in their home countries.

-Stressful conditions and low salaries mean that bribery is common among the nurses and doctors who do stay in the country.
-Patients often give medical staff gifts or money in exchange for better service.
+Stressful conditions and low salaries mean that bribery is common among medical staff.
+It's not uncommon for patients to give them gifts or money in exchange for better service.
 That said, this is less likely to occur in the private sector.

 Public healthcare in Romania